Climate change hitting top U.S. fishery in the Arctic: NOAA

 It also detailed a shift of Arctic permafrost regions from being a sink for carbon dioxide emissions to a source of them, as warming uncovers soil, triggering microbes to emit the main gas linked to global warming.

-The wide ecosystem changes also affect the 70 communities of indigenous people in the Bering Sea, with some hunters having to travel much further to hunt offshore as the ice melts.
+The wide ecosystem changes also affect the 70 communities of indigenous people in the Bering Sea, with hunters seeking seals, walrus, whales and fish having to travel much farther offshore as the ice melts.

+“Our hunters are finding it more difficult to navigate on the land and are moving out to sea,” Mellisa Johnson, the executive director of the Bering Sea Elders, told a meeting in San Francisco of the American Geophysical Union, where the report was released.

 Scientists said warming in the Arctic, which functions as a global air conditioner, could lead to rapid changes far away from the region.